Our holistic farm practices

 We respect our animals as we want to be respected.
 As a result, our chickens and pigs are pastured and rotated throughout our farm, eating bugs, grasses, and weeds from dawn till dusk.
 We supplement their pasture-based diet with certified organic grain.
 We never administer antibiotics, hormones, or chemical wormers to our animals.

 Our 200 laying hens roam within electric netting in two separate flocks.
 The netting keeps predators like foxes, raccoons, and skunks from killing chickens.
 We keep two or three roosters with each flock, as well as a goose, to help ward off owls and hawks.
-Thus, our eggs are fertilized, though one cannot detect this in the flavor or appearance of the eggs.
 Each flock has access to between 5,600 to 10,000 square feet of pasture at any time, and they are moved every three to four weeks.

 In 2018, we will be raising twenty pigs on pasture.
 We are purchasing weaned six-week old heritage breed piglets from another local farm, and raising them on our fallowed vegetable fields.
 We will be growing crops for the pigs to eat and turn under (rye, oats, peas, buckwheat, turnips and more).
 The pigs will feed on these crops in a 3,600 square foot pasture, and their pasture will move every two weeks to a new, lush area, dense with forage.
 The crop residue will feed the soil, as will the pig manure, providing nutrients for vegetable crops in the following season.
 As the pigs forage and root deeply with their powerful snouts, they will weed our vegetable fields, ridding them of some of our most difficult tap-rooted perennial weeds, as well as reducing annual weed populations.
 All of this should result in some very happy & healthy pigs, improved soil for crop production, and wholesome pork products for discerning consumers.

-The very idea of organic fruit growing in Missouri will make most conventional growers (and plenty of West Coast organic growers) laugh.
+The very idea of organic fruit growing in Missouri will make most conventional growers laugh.
 In this humid climate, rife with every pest and disease in the book, organic fruit is the great oxymoron.
 But after Farmer Dan worked on an orchard with every delicious deciduous fruit under the sun, there was no alternative than to foolishly undertake diversified orcharding at URBAVORE.

 We have planted tree fruits and berries throughout our sloping farm, including 100 full-sized apple trees, about 50 peach trees, and smaller plantings of European and Asian pears, plums and sour cherries.
 We grow an abundance of strawberries and blackberries, as well as blueberries.
 While berries have been an abundant market offering each season, tree fruits continue to pose many challenges despite attentive management.